bensheldon/island94.org/_posts/2026-07-31-running-code-when-the-ruby-on-rails-webserver-boots.md

 end
 ```

+### In a Rack middleware

+This is the simplest answer: if you only want code to run in the webserver, invoking it on the first (or any) request makes sense to me.
+In Ruby on Rails, I think the development environment's "are there pending migrations?" check is a neat example because Rails does the check in the request, and then raises a [special kind of `ActionableError`](https://github.com/rails/rails/blob/b83739f81cc9f0f8028d98e1a3d7f6f79c375fb5/activerecord/lib/active_record/migration.rb#L147-L156) that causes the "Run pending migrations" button to appear.

 ### Other thoughts

 There is a lot of trickiness to this problem.
 Mastodon is sorta special because it’s an *application that is distributed*.
 As opposed to your own specially customized Rails application you’re wholly developing, or a narrow gem/engine that you’re distributing to be installed in someone else’s application.